 Sprinkle cooked onions over the pastry dough, then top with tomato slices so they don’t overlap.
 Sprinkle with cheese and half of your seasoning or herbs.
 Season with salt (or salt replacement, if you’re avoiding sodium) and pepper to your tastes.

-Root vegetables — like sweet potatoes, beets, parsnips, and potatoes — are vibrant and versatile.
-They’re high in fiber and antioxidants, and some, like sweet potatoes, have been proven to stabilize blood sugar as a successful part of a diabetic diet.
+Root vegetables — like sweet potatoes, beets, parsnips, and carrots — are vibrant and versatile.
+They’re high in fiber and antioxidants, and some have been proven to stabilize blood sugar as a successful part of a diabetic diet.
 They’re also a tasty replacement for classic roasted potatoes — and just as easy to make.

 ½ red onion, cut into wedges